A Trail Runner’s Mindset provides training, tips, and motivation for runners of all abilities on and off the trails.

 Get out of your comfort zone.

 One of the greatest lessons a trail runner can learn is to take risks.
-If you’re doing the same thing day in and day out, you will hit a plateau, and your progress will slow to a halt.
+If you do the same thing day in and day out, you will hit a plateau, and your progress will slow.
 Push yourself off that plateau by trying something new.

 But I digress.